BitcoinDesign/Guide/guide/private-key-management/manual-backup.md

 - When users are new to bitcoin and unlikely to implement good manual backups
 - For use-cases with small amounts
 - When onboarding is likely to happen outside of users' homes

-**Variations**
-- 12 or 24 word phrase
-- Additional user authentication (biometrics use, pin or password)
-- Cloud backup options

 **Do's**
 - Explain what a recovery phrase is, and provide a guide how to do *safe offline backups* BEFORE the user is exposed to the phrase or can start using the wallet